miohtama/sane_plone_addon_template/README.rst

 Introduction
 -------------

 A sane Plone 4 theme template.
-Provides ``yourtheme`` code skeleton.
+Provides ``youraddon`` code skeleton.
 The skeleton is not limited to visual aspects, but allow customizing Plone UI aspects beyond simple CSS changes or HTML transformations easily.